Returns true if this is a Right and its value is equal to elem

 )

-values by the mapping function, returning a new
+Maps 5 Either values by the mapping function, returning a new

-reference that is a Right
+Either reference that is a Right only if all 5 Either values are

-values, otherwise it returns the first Left
+Right values, otherwise it returns the first Left value noticed.

 // Yields Right(15)